CCurl/fcc/README.md

-# FCL Documentation
+# FCC Documentation

 ## Overview

-**FCL (Forth Compiler for Linux)** is a minimal and pedagogical Forth compiler written in C that generates assembly code for the FASM assembler.
+**FCC (Forth Compiler)** is a minimal and pedagogical Forth compiler written in C that generates assembly code for the FASM assembler.
 It supports a Forth-like syntax and serves as both a learning tool for compiler construction and a functional compiler for simple programs.

 ## File Structure